 Key Features and Functionalities

-SAP Inventory Management provides core tools for tracking stock levels, managing storage locations, and coordinating logistics across departments.
-Its interface supports configurable roles and a centralized dashboard for better inventory visibility.
+From my experience, SAP Inventory Management provides essential tools to track stock levels, manage storage locations, and coordinate logistics across departments.
+I find its configurable roles and centralized dashboard particularly useful for maintaining better inventory visibility and control.

 Key features include: